 Purpose of stopping a surface runoff simulation between LTS simulation events is to minimize the simulation time and size of the runoff result file.
 However, this must be done with a due care to avoid incorrect simulation.
 Models involving processes which depend on significant "hydrological memory" (e.g. infiltration) may need to be run before the actual start of the network simulation, in order to capture the effects of small rainfall events not included in the LTS job list.

-Possible values: -1 Surface runoff simulation runs continuously between LTS events 0 Surface runoff simulation starts at the same time as network simulation N (1,2,3,) Surface runoff simulation starts N days before the network model simulation Default value: 1
+Possible values: -1 Surface runoff simulation runs continuously between LTS events time as network simulation the network model simulation